alan-turing-institute/vecma_workshop_tutorial/Tutorial.rst

 fault plane that experienced this slip.
 Larger earthquakes occur when either more slip occurs or the area that slipped increases (in nature, these two quantities are correlated so earthquakes get bigger by both increasing the slip and the area simulataneously).

+   **Sidebar: fdfault**
+   To run the earthquake simulations, we are using the fdfault application. fdfault is a high performance, parallelized finite difference code for simulation of frictional failure and wave propagation in elastic-plastic media.
+It features high order finite difference methods and is able to handle complex geometries through coordinate transformations and implements a provably stable method.

 Physically, this slip occurs when the stress (or force) on the fault exceeds the fault strength.
 Fault strength is determined by a friction law that compares the shear force on a patch of the